The Richest Man In Babylon Review

 Step 1, is to stop procrastinating.
 Get out there and earn a living.

-Step 2, is to keep working at honing your your craft so your earning power increase.
+Step 2, is to keep honing your your craft so you increase your earning power.

 Step 3, is to make sure you set up a pension so you can keep acquiring money even when you get too old and doddery to work for it.